ngyam/validator-tool/README.md

  - changing of validator payout address
  - checking of validator payout address
  - sending funds from validator account
+ - Dockerization to running from validator machines
  - .. with transaction signing locally (not using `personal`, or other compromising APIs)
  - .. with 2 ways of supplying the credentials

 :exclamation: Disclaimer: this is my own project, and I am not responsible for any data/key loss, leak or security issue.
 Use at your own risk.

+## Maintainers
+Tool: @ngyam

+Dockerization: @marcelorocha-e

 ## Prerequisites
+Either:
  - node 8+
  - npm

+or:
+ - Docker

 ## Quickstart